SameGoal Special Programs

 2. Launch WinSCP.
 A login window will appear.

-• Set Type of keys to generate to RSA if not set by default.
+• Set to if not set by default.

 5. Once the key is generated, save your keys to a location on your local machine.

-2. Click the Save private key button.
-When prompted "Are you sure you want to save this key without a passphrase to protect it?" choose Yes.
-Recommended file name: id_rsa.ppk
+2. Click the button.
+When prompted "Are you sure you want to save this key without a passphrase to protect it?" choose Recommended file name:

-6. Public key for pasting into OpenSSH authorized_keys file is displayed at the top of the window after keys are generated.
+6. is displayed at the top of the window after keys are generated.
 Copy/paste this key into SameGoal (see next step to install your public key), or email it to your SameGoal representative.

 If you need to set up a key pair for Mac or Linux, you can find steps to do so here.